-And when it comes to a third-party tool, there is no better software than RecoveryFix for Exchange Server.
-It is an effective tool that helps users to migrate mailbox items to Office 365 or live Exchange directly.
+And when it comes to the third-party tool, there is no better software than RecoveryFix for Exchange Server.
+It is an effective Exchange recovery tool that helps users to migrate mailbox items to Office 365 or live Exchange directly.
 It is empowered with some advanced features, which includes:

 - Recovering entire mailboxes from an EDB file